EHCP appeal reasons — the platform drafts your grounds of appeal | EHCP Clarity

 Weak grounds

-"The LA has made the wrong decision.
+"The local authority has made the wrong decision.
 My child needs much more support than they are getting.
 We have been fighting for years and the school is not helping.
-We disagree strongly with what the LA has decided."
+We disagree strongly with what the local authority has decided."

 Strong grounds

-"The LA refused to assess on the grounds that school SEN support is sufficient.
+"The local authority refused to assess on the grounds that school SEN support is sufficient.
 However, the EP report of [date] identifies significant needs in working memory and processing speed at the 2nd percentile.
 The school's own records show no progress in reading in 18 months despite sustained graduated support.
-The LA has misapplied the section 36 threshold by requiring certainty of EHCP rather than possibility of necessity."
+I argue the section 36 threshold was applied by requiring certainty of EHCP rather than possibility of necessity."

 How to draft your grounds of appeal